JW1945/my-hugo-website/content/posts/ambassador.md

         file.write(r.content)
 ```

-Use requests.content instead of requests.text
+Use requests.content instead of requests.text for bytes-type data.